 [report "settings/profile.json"] use = shell bg_targets = settings/bg_targets.json settings = settings/settings.json basal_profile = settings/basal_profile.json reporter = text json_default = True max_iob = preferences.json device = get-profile remainder = insulin_sensitivities = settings/insulin_sensitivities.json

 Could not get subg_rfspy state or version.
-Have you got the right port/device and radio_type?¶
+Have you got the right port/device and radio_type? (ccprog)

-Basic steps using an Intel Edison with Explorer Board, checking with openaps mmtune to see if it is resolved yet:
+Basic steps using an Intel Edison with Explorer Board or a Raspberry Pi with Explorer HAT:

-- Fully power down and start up your rig
+- Reboot, or fully power down and start up your rig

-If you are using an Intel Edison with Explorer Board, and that does not resolve your issue, you may need to re-flash your radio chip:
+If you are using an Intel Edison with Explorer Board or a Raspberry Pi with Explorer HAT, and that does not resolve your issue, or if the two LEDs next to the microUSB ports on your Explorer board (respectively D1/D2 on Explorer HAT) stay on even after an mmtune, you may need to re-flash your radio chip:

 - Install ccprog tools on your Edison: